rudbar/0x00_C_introduction/README.md

 <img src="images/github4.png" >

-Changing the value in the virtual memory with pointers:
+Checking the values in the virtual memory with pointers:

 <img src="images/github5.png" >